 Building a corporate IT test and development lab traditionally meant having to struggle with older hardware, clunky machines and an uncertainty in overall system integrity.
-As cloud computing technologies have
+As cloud computing technologies have evolved, so have lab environments.
+And building a test and dev lab in the cloud has its benefits.

 Performance tests, link evaluations, resource allocation and workload development should all be done with the end-goal in mind.